anko/hudkit/readme.md

    No arguments are passed to the `listener`.
 Call `Hudkit.getMonitorLayout` to get the updated layout.

+ - `composited-changed`: fired when the ability of your desktop environment to render transparency changes; typically when your compositor is killed or restarted.

+   The main reason this exists is so if you accidentally kill your compositor, you won't be stuck with the now fully opaque overlay window blocking your whole desktop, as long as your page listens for this event and calls `window.close()` in response.

+   Arguments passed to listener:

+   - `haveTransparency` (Boolean).
+True if compositing is now supported, false otherwise.

 ### `Hudkit.off(eventName, listener)`

 De-registers the given `listener` from the given `eventName`, so it will no